ashafein/wp-content/plugins/email-subscribers/readme.txt

 === Email Subscribers ===
-Contributors: storeapps
+Contributors: storeapps, niravmehta, Mansi Shah
 Donate link: http://www.storeapps.org/
 Author URI: http://www.storeapps.org/
 Plugin URI: http://www.storeapps.org/
 Tags: email, email sign-up, email marketing, email newsletter form, email signup, email widget, email newsletter, newsletter, newsletter form, newsletter marketing, newsletter plugin, newsletter sending, newsletter signup, newsletter widget, subscribe, subscribers, subscribe form, subscription, subscription form, subscription, plugin, send, sendmail, marketing, registration form, bulk, feedburner, form, iscrizione, list, mailup, signup, smtp, widget
 Requires at least: 3.4
 Tested up to: 4.4.2
-Stable tag: 3.1
+Stable tag: 3.1.1
 License: GPLv3

-Easily add a subscription form to your website or blog, then send HTML newsletters to subscribers.
-You can also send notification emails to subscribers when a new post is published automatically.
+Add subscription form on website,send HTML newsletters to subscribers & automatically notify them about new blog posts once it gets published.

 == Description ==

-Email Subscriber is a fully featured newsletter plugin.
+Email Subscribers is a fully featured newsletter plugin.
 It helps you achieve all your newsletter related tasks effectively in one single place.

-Email Subscriber plugin has a separate page with the HTML editor.
+Email Subscribers plugin has a separate page with the HTML editor.
 You can easily create HTML newsletters using this editor in around 5 minutes.
 You also have a separate page to select the include and exclude categories before sending each newsletter.
 You can quickly import/ export email addresses of registered users and commentators to the subscription list using the import-export option in the plugin.

-This plugin also has a subscription box and it allows users to publicly subscribe by submitting their email addresses.
-You can add the subscription box to your sidebar (use widget), posts (use shortcode) and theme file (use php code).
+Email Subscribers plugin also has a subscription box and it allows users to publicly subscribe by submitting their email addresses.
+You can add the subscription box to your site using

+*   Shortcode for any posts or pages

+`[email-subscribers namefield="YES" desc="" group="Public"]`

+*   Widget option

+Go to Dashboard->Appearance->Widgets.
+Drag and drop the Email Subscribers widget to your sidebar location.

+*   Add directly in the theme

+`<?php es_subbox( $namefield = "YES", $desc = "", $group = "" ); ?>`

-### Main advantage
+### Main advantages

 1. Easily **collect emails by adding a subscription form** to your sidebar (using widget), post (using shortcode) or theme file (using php code)
 2. **Send beautifully crafted HTML newsletters** and send them to your subscribers.
 Either manually (or schedule it)